By W.S. Campbell in 1921

 The camp circle and the center lodge had the appearance of a real camp circle for three long days.
 The Dog Men blessed the man and promised that he should be successful in all of his undertakings and that his people, his society, and his band would become the greatest of all if he carried out their instructions.”

 Later, the Cheyenne discovered the camp.
 But “as they came into view of the wonderful camp the Dog lodge instantly disappeared and the Dog-Men were transformed into dogs.
-The medicine-men and warriors were by this time very sorry that they had refused to join this man’s society—and the next day, according to instructions of the Great Prophet, he again asked the warriors to join his society, and many hundreds of men joined it.
-He directed the society to imitate the Dog Man in dress, and to sing the way the Dog-Men sang.
+The medicine men and warriors were by this time very sorry that they had refused to join this man’s society—and the next day, according to instructions of the Great Prophet, he again asked the warriors to join his society, and many hundreds of men joined it.
+He directed the society to imitate the Dog Man in dress and to sing the way the Dog-Men sang.
 This is why the other warrior societies call the warriors of this society ‘Dog-Men Warriors’.”
 So much for the fabulous origin of the organization.

-The uniform of the society consisted of a bonnet covered with upright feathers of birds of prey, a whistle suspended from a thong round the neck and made of the wing bone of an eagle, leggings, breechclout, and moccasins.
+The uniform of the society consisted of a bonnet covered with upright feathers of birds of prey, a whistle suspended from a thong around the neck and made of the wing bone of an eagle, leggings, breechclout, and moccasins.
 The belt was made of four skunk skins.
 The Dog Soldiers carried a bow and arrows and a rattle shaped like a snake was used to accompany their songs.
 They had one chief and seven assistants, of whom four were leaders in battle, chosen on account of their extraordinary courage.
 These four wore, in addition to the usual uniform, a long sash which passed over the right shoulder and hung to the ground under the left arm, decorated with porcupine quills and eagle feathers.
-Of these four men the two bravest had their leggings fringed with human hair.
+Of these four men, the two bravest had their leggings fringed with human hair.

 The powers of a warrior society in doing police duty were great, and their punishments severe against those who violated camp regulations.
 Not infrequently they whipped delinquents with quirts, beat them with clubs, or killed their ponies.
-For small offenses they might cut up a man’s robe, break his lodge poles, or slash his tipi cover.
-They had charge of the tribal buffalo hunt, and saw to it that the rules governing the hunt were observed and that all men had an equal chance to kill meat.
+For small offenses, they might cut up a man’s robe, break his lodge poles, or slash his tipi cover.
+They had charge of the tribal buffalo hunt and saw to it that the rules governing the hunt were observed and that all men had an equal chance to kill meat.
 They prevented any individual hunting until after the needs of the camp had been supplied.